pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

     logType - Type of logs to be used.
 Default is no logging. logArgs - Arguments provided to log configuration.
 See Logging section below.

+    imagePrefix - Prefix which will be prepended to the Pulumi images.
+Eg- pulumi/service:some-tag will become imagePrefixpulumi/Service:some-tag.
     ```

     **Note: below configuration values are examples.
 Provide your own.**